FML-bench: Benchmarking Machine Learning Agents for Scientific Research: Experiments

 \subsubsection{Comparison of Agents with Different Research Strategies}

 As shown in Tab.~\ref{tab:overall_performance_comparison}, the combination of TheAIScientist with Gemini-2.5-Pro achieved the best performance, ranking first in 4 out of 8 tasks.
-The combination of TheAIScientist with GPT-5 ranked second, securing top results in 2 out of the 8 tasks.
+The combination of AIDE with Gemini-2.5-Pro ranked second, securing top results in 2 out of the 8 tasks.
 These findings suggest that TheAIScientist performs better in discovering novel and effective machine learning methods, compared to AIDE and Claude Code.

 As illustrated in Fig.~\ref{fig:agent_strategy_comparison}, TheAIScientist adopts a research exploration strategy that is broad but shallow, while AIDE maintains both medium breadth and depth.
 In contrast, Claude Code exhibits a narrow yet deep exploration pattern.
 For a detailed explanation of the research strategies adopted by each agent, refer to Section~\ref{para:selections_of_agents}.
 Considering the research exploration strategy together, the results suggest that a broader research exploration space adopted by TheAIScientist is more effective for discovering promising ideas.
-This insight offers practical guidance for real-world research: \textbf{broadly exploring diverse ideas could be more productive than focusing on a single direction}.
+This insight offers practical guidance for machine learning research agent that broadly exploring diverse ideas could be more productive than focusing on a single direction.